Summary of Heart of Darkness by Joseph Conrad

 Marlow gave him a little packet of family letters.
 Marlow, eager for information on Kurtz, was then approached by a reporter.
 The reporter told Marlow while talking that Kurtz might have been a good politician for any other party since he had the charisma and voice to “elect” big conferences.
 Marlow gave him the “Savage Customs” report from Kurtz, and the reporter told him he was going to print it.

-Marlow assumed he had to visit Intended of Kurtz—his fiancée, whose photographer Kurtz took on the journey home to Marlow.
+Marlow assumed that he had to visit Intended of Kurtz—his fiancée, whose photographer Kurtz took on the journey home to Marlow.
 So in her drawing-room, Marlow waited for her, clothed in sorrow, till she came in.

-We realize when we meet her she’s a lovely woman with gold hair.
+We realize when we meet her that she’s a lovely woman with gold hair.
 Although Marlow wears all black, in contrast with Kurtz’s darkness, she associates it with light.
 She adores Kurtz, but it becomes increasingly apparent as she talks she doesn’t know who Kurtz was.
 Marlow begs the woman to say to her what the last words of Kurtz were.
 He says that her name was Kurtz’s final words.
 Marlow excuses her falsehood by stating that “it was too dark” to tell her the truth.
 Marlow wraps stuff up on board the Nellie.
 The Director points out that the tide is coming, and that moves our unidentified narrator, who told us Marlow, who told us about Kurtz.
 He sees the “heart of a vast blackness” from the horizon.
 We finish on this note.